Driver in crash that killed two on Park Tavern patio granted conditional release from jail

 Bailey is facing 13 criminal charges related to the crash that killed Park Tavern employee Kristina Folkerts, 30, of St. Louis Park, and customer Gabriel Quinn Harvey, 30, of Rosemount.

-Folkerts, a mother to three, was a server at the restaurant where her mother had also worked.
+Folkerts, a mother of three, was a server at the restaurant where her mother had also worked.
 Harvey, a health unit coordinator at nearby Methodist Hospital and a nursing school student, was there with others celebrating a colleague’s departure.

-Bailey, 56, is charged with two counts of third-degree murder, two counts of criminal vehicular homicide, and nine counts of criminal vehicular operation.
+Bailey, 56, is charged with two counts of third-degree murder, two counts of criminal vehicular homicide and nine counts of criminal vehicular operation.

 In a news release announcing the charges, Hennepin County Attorney Mary Moriarty said the language of the third-degree murder charge, committing an act “eminently dangerous to others and evincing a depraved mind, without regard for human life,” matched the crime.